-Does your car has worn or damaged rotors?
+Does your car have worn or damaged rotors?
 The first decision you have to make is whether to buy OEM or aftermarket replacements.
 It plays a big role in whether your new rotors and brake pads will last a long time.
 In this guide, we’ll go over both options to help you reach an educated decision.

-Where to Find OEM Rotors
+Where To Find OEM Rotors

 You can order OEM (original equipment manufacturer) rotors either at a Ford dealership or online from a reputable OEM parts seller.
 It's important to know that you'll spend a lot more money at a dealership as opposed to ordering OEM rotors online.
 Dealerships charge a big markup on their OEM parts.
 At Blue Springs Ford Parts, we offer wholesale pricing for genuine OEM Ford parts, so you'll pay a lot less at our online shop than you would anywhere else (especially at a dealership).
 Check out our catalog of genuine OEM Ford rotors to find rotors for your Ford!

-Where to Find Aftermarket Rotors
+Where To Find Aftermarket Rotors

 Aftermarket rotors are available online and at some auto parts shops (like AutoZone).
 However, you have to do a lot of research beforehand to find a decent set of aftermarket rotors made specifically for your Ford.
 Part of the research includes looking at different brands, finding the right size and material makeup, and comparing prices.
 Even after hours of research, there's still no guarantee that you'll find an ideal set of aftermarket rotors for your Ford.

-The 3 Most Important Factors to Consider While Shopping for Rotors
+The 3 Most Important Factors To Consider While Shopping For Rotors

 Trying to figure out whether OEM or aftermarket rotors are better for your car?
 Let's go over the 3 most important factors to consider while shopping for rotors and see which type comes out on top.